 - Failure to comply with a legal or regulatory obligation;

 - Endangerment of an individual’s health and safety;

 - Concealment of any of the above or a combination of them.

-A staff wanting to raise a concern should in the first instance consider consulting his reporting superior (e.g. Manager or Supervisor).
-If uncomfortable with raising the matter through the normal reporting channels or with the human resource department, he/she may want to seek assistance by using this whistle blowing policy.
+A staff wanting to raise a concern should, in the first instance, considers consulting his/her reporting superior (e.g. Manager or Supervisor).
+If uncomfortable with raising the matter through the normal reporting channels and/or with the Human Resources & General Administration Department (“HRGA Dept”), , he/she may want to seek assistance by using the Whistle Blowing Policy.

 - All concerns raised will be treated fairly and properly;

 - The Company will not tolerate harassment or victimisation of anyone raising a genuine concern;

 - The whistle blower will be protected from victimisation, harassment or disciplinary action as a result of any disclosure, where the disclosure is made in good faith and is not made maliciously or for personal gain, within the Company’s premises to the extent where reasonably applicable;

 - An individual making a disclosure will retain anonymity unless the individual agrees otherwise;

 - The Company will ensure that the individual raising a concern is aware of who is handling the matter; and